 For more historical details of the Mountgarret family, the Manor of Nidd and the church, why not buy this booklet?

-Recently revised by the present Viscount Mountgarret, it costs £5 from the back of church or from the hotel shop.
+Recently revised by the present Viscount Mountgarret, it costs £5 from the back of church (open Sundays 9.30-11.30).